 If you’ve served any time in the armed forces, you’re probably all too familiar with them.
 And same goes for just about anyone that played high school or college sports and showed up late to practice.
 You’ll also see people cranking them out every now and then at gyms or fitness centers.

 Well, as we stated, the best part about burpees is that they will work out your entire body in just about every way.
-Yes, there are different variations which we’ll cover in a minute, but you’re going to get a full workout in less time, no matter your particular method.
+Yes, there are different variations that we’ll cover in a minute, but you’re going to get a full workout in less time, no matter your particular method.

-And what do we mean by full workout?
+And what do we mean by a full workout?
 We mean you’re working your glutes, quads, hamstrings, core, calves, chest, shoulders, and arms.
 You’re also going to be building your endurance, and without needing to dedicate big chunks of your workout to boring cardio.

 And, as we mentioned, you increase your balance and coordination as well.
 So when we say “complete workout,” we mean it!
-Plus, like most bodyweight exercises, they can be done anywhere — living room, backyard, beach — pick your poison.
+Plus, like most bodyweight exercises, they can be done anywhere — living room, backyard, the beach — pick your poison.

 Let’s say you’ve reached the end of your workout, and you’ve either got a surplus of time or energy.
 Burpees are a great way to put an exclamation point on your workout.
 They’re going to work every part of your body and leave you feeling completely drained.
 That’s why they’re the exercise that everyone loves to hate — they’re equal parts effective and exhausting.

-Apparently Dr. Burpee took umbrage with his exercise being performed at such high volumes.
+Apparently, Dr. Burpee took umbrage with his exercise being performed at such high volumes.
 But there are a lot of different forms of the burpee to choose from, and you can take them slowly and build up the reps if you’re a beginner.
 We’re going to take the original formula and build from there.

 Most burpees these days include a push-up after your feet kick out to the plank position.
-If you are just beginning, you may want to opt out of this part until you’ve got more practice.
+If you are just beginning, you may want to opt-out of this part until you’ve got more practice.